 YMMV: Pet Shop Boys

 Crowning Music of Awesome: The medley they performed at the BRIT Awards.
-Imagine the CMoAs of their best hits all smashed into thirteen minutes.
+Imagine the CMoAs of their best hits (and mind you, there are lots of them) all smashed into thirteen minutes.
 Amazing.

 Ensemble Darkhorse: "Being Boring", though only reaching #20 on the charts, remains the fans' favorite song.
 Album track "King's Cross" gets this too.